Nitrogen cycle: Anaerobic ammonia oxidation

+This an exergonic process (here also an exothermic reaction) releasing energy, as indicated by the negative value of ΔG°, the difference in Gibbs free energy between the products of reaction and the reagents.

 Other processes

 Though nitrogen fixation is the primary source of plant-available nitrogen in most ecosystems, in areas with nitrogen-rich bedrock, the breakdown of this rock also serves as a nitrogen source.
 Nitrate reduction is also part of the iron cycle, under anoxic conditions Fe(II) can donate an electron to NO3- and is oxidized to Fe(III) while NO3- is reduced to NO2-, N2O, N2, and NH4+ depending on the conditions and microbial species involved.
 The fecal plumes of cetaceans also act as a junction in the marine nitrogen cycle, concentrating nitrogen in the epipelagic zones of ocean environments before its dispersion through various marine layers, ultimately enhancing oceanic primary productivity.

 Marine nitrogen cycle

 The nitrogen cycle is an important process in the ocean as well.
 While the overall cycle is similar, there are different players and modes of transfer for nitrogen in the ocean.
 Nitrogen enters the water through the precipitation, runoff, or as N_{2} from the atmosphere.
 Nitrogen cannot be utilized by phytoplankton as N_{2} so it must undergo nitrogen fixation which is performed predominately by cyanobacteria.
 Without supplies of fixed nitrogen entering the marine cycle, the fixed nitrogen would be used up in about 2000 years.
 Phytoplankton need nitrogen in biologically available forms for the initial synthesis of organic matter.
 Ammonia and urea are released into the water by excretion from plankton.
 Nitrogen sources are removed from the euphotic zone by the downward movement of the organic matter.
 This can occur from sinking of phytoplankton, vertical mixing, or sinking of waste of vertical migrators.
 The sinking results in ammonia being introduced at lower depths below the euphotic zone.
 Bacteria are able to convert ammonia to nitrite and nitrate but they are inhibited by light so this must occur below the euphotic zone.
 Ammonification or Mineralization is performed by bacteria to convert organic nitrogen to ammonia.
 Nitrification can then occur to convert the ammonium to nitrite and nitrate.
 Nitrate can be returned to the euphotic zone by vertical mixing and upwelling where it can be taken up by phytoplankton to continue the cycle.
 N_{2} can be returned to the atmosphere through denitrification.

 Ammonium is thought to be the preferred source of fixed nitrogen for phytoplankton because its assimilation does not involve a redox reaction and therefore requires little energy.
 Nitrate requires a redox reaction for assimilation but is more abundant so most phytoplankton have adapted to have the enzymes necessary to undertake this reduction (nitrate reductase).
 There are a few notable and well-known exceptions that include most Prochlorococcus and some Synechococcus that can only take up nitrogen as ammonium.